nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

     from sklearn import cluster
     graph = mapper.map(projected_X, clusterer=cluster.DBSCAN(eps=0.5, min_samples=3))

 Next, we’re going to get TF-IDF wordgrams (1-3) to help us identify each cluster.
-Essentially, we’ll find the phrases of one to three words that are not too common but at the same time not too uncommon (hence the `min_df` and `max_df` parameters, representing the cut-offs for document frequency values) and later the Kepler Mapper code will calculate some statistics on it that you’ll see in the side info panel.
+Essentially, we’ll find the phrases of one to three words that are not too common but at the same time not too uncommon (hence the `min_df` and `max_df` parameters, i.e. the cut-offs for document frequency values) and later the Kepler Mapper code will calculate some statistics on it that you’ll see in the side info panel.

     # Get counts of phrases from data (to be used for the label and for cluster statistics)
     vec = TfidfVectorizer(analyzer="word",